SAP-samples/teched2025-CA260/exercises/ex2/README.md

     <p align="center"><img src="./images/ex2_02_06.png" width="80%" /></p>

 > [!TIP]
-> As an alternative to assigning individual roles to your side, you can also assign all roles from a certain *Content Channel* to your *Site.
+> As an alternative to assigning individual roles to your side, you can also assign all roles from a certain *Content Channel* to your *Site*.
 > To do this, switch the tab above the table from `Roles` to `Content Channels`.
 > As we have only exposed one role from our *HTML5 Business Solution*, you can choose either of both approaches without any drawback.